-The uniquely rich Mingana Collection of Middle Eastern manuscripts was brought together during the 1920s by Iraqi priest, Alphonse Mingana, who had settled in England.
-The collection came to be cared for by the University of Birmingham Special Collections when the Selly Oak Colleges merged with the University.
+The uniquely rich Mingana Collection of Middle Eastern manuscripts was brought together in Birmingham during the 1920s by Alphonse Mingana (1878-1937) under the patronage of Dr Edward Cadbury.
+The collection came to be cared for by the University of Birmingham's Special Collections department when the Selly Oak Colleges merged with the University.

 The core of the collection

 The core of The Mingana Collection was built up between 1924 and 1929 through the interest and energy of Dr Edward Cadbury and Alphonse Mingana.
 Alphonse Mingana, born Hurmiz Mingana in 1878 at Sharansh, a village near Zakho in the Ottoman Empire (now in modern Iraq), was an Assyrian theologian, historian, orientalist and a former priest.
 Like the majority of Assyrians in Zakho, his family belonged to the Chaldean Catholic Church.
 Alphonse was born to Paolus Mingana and Maryam Nano, and had seven siblings.
 He changed his given name after becoming a Chaldean priest.

 Coming to England